Saved Hosts & Profiles

 Overview

 Save your frequently used servers as host profiles so you can reconnect with a single tap.
-Saved hosts appear in the Hosts Window for quick access across all your windows.
+Saved hosts appear in the Workspace Panel for quick access across all your windows.

 Adding a Host

-1. Open the Hosts Window (from Menu → Hosts or the command palette).
+- Open the Workspace Panel (from Menu → Hosts or the command palette).

 Host Fields